jci-metasys/enuf/README.md

 ### Bash
 That's all great but typing all of those names gets tedious.
 This is where auto-completions come in to play.
 Unfortunately they are not configured out of the box.
 But it doesn't take much to configure them and once you do you can use the tab key to assist you.

-To do that copy the completions file `enul-completions-bash` to a location in hour $HOME directory.
+To do that copy the completions file `enul-completion-bash` to a location in hour $HOME directory.
 I created a new directory in my home directory called `.completions`.

 ```bash
 > cd